 Fuss free mobile broadband

-If you want to avoid messing around with mobile broadband top-ups for a little longer when buying your dongle, look out for mobile broadband starter kits.
+If you want to avoid messing around with mobile broadband top-ups for a little longer when buying your dongle, look out for mobile broadband starter kits (often listed as '+ data').
 These come ready loaded with extra data allowance.

 Does my top-up credit expire?